 The firm’s ultimate goal is to fulfill its consumer’s need and that could only be possible if the firm understands its consumer’s preferences and acts accordingly in terms of its market strategy.
 The game is not only limited to knowing the target audience but to expanding it gradually and providing exactly what consumer wants.

-Today in this digital age, when the consumers are more powerful than ever, it’s still a catch for the producers to anticipate consumer’s needs and deliver beyond expectations.
-So, here are 5 hacks to understand your consumer’s preferences.
+Today in this digital age, when the consumers are more powerful than ever, it’s still a catch for the producers to anticipate consumer’s need and deliver beyond expectation.

-- Market segmentation: knowing your target customers and segmenting them based on their shared interests is the process of what we call market segmentation.
+Knowing your target customers and segmenting them based on their shared interests is the process of what we call market segmentation.
 It includes your existing as well as potential consumers and helps to set your market strategy accordingly.
-Suppose a firm is into a stationary sale then it must target the customers of age group 4-18 mainly and then place the services and products accordingly.
+Suppose a firm is into stationary sale then it must target the customers of age group 4-18 mainly and then place the services and products accordingly.